Servicestack F# template. Starting from the Start

 member this.Any(request : Hello) = { Result = "Hello " + request.Name }

 Now, final settings.
-Add global.asax.fs file.
-And copy - paste below code.
+Add a global.asax.fs file.
+And copy-paste the code below.

 type Global() =